What qualities make a good social worker?

 5. Patience

-You need to be able to meaningfully interact with service users and establish trusting, respectful relationships.
-Building this level of understanding is a slow process, so patience is a crucial quality for social workers to possess.
-It can take months, or even longer, and setbacks may well happen, but it’s important for you to be able to stay the course.
+You need to be able to meaningfully interact with service users and establish trusting respectful relationships.
+Building this level of understanding can be a slow process, so patience is a crucial quality for social workers to possess.
+It can take months, or longer, and setbacks may happen, but it’s important for you to be able to stay the course.

 6. Strong communication

 Social workers interact with people from all walks of life, so being a strong communicator is an essential quality to have.
-Your day could involve writing a report, taking part in a team meeting, calling another agency or conducting a visit to a service user.
+Your day could involve report writing, taking part in team meetings, calling another agency, or conducting visits.
 The ability to convey information to others, in varying circumstances, is extremely crucial.

-You may also need to explore and develop other communication methods with service users.
-Some may have sensory impairments or learning disabilities, and may not be able to communicate in traditional ways.
-Being able to interact with people through an array of methods will help you build relationships in otherwise difficult circumstances.
+You also need to have strong non-verbal communication skills.
+Being able to interact with people through a variety of methods will help you build relationships in otherwise difficult circumstances.

 7. Tactfulness

 A social worker requires a good deal of tact and diplomacy.
-This is because you need to be able to ask difficult questions, talk about sensitive topics, and communicate information and recommendations that might not always be well received.
+You need to be able to ask difficult questions, talk about sensitive topics, and relay information that might not be well received.

 Although your decisions may be made with the best intentions, it can be challenging to keep all parties happy.
-Delivering your message carefully and sensitively can help make it easier for a service user or their family to understand and accept what will happen next.
+Delivering your message carefully and sensitively can help make it easier for a service user to understand and accept what will happen next.

 8. Analytical